-Both VIE (Malta) Limited and MMLC Holdings Malta Limited are controlled by VINT.
+VIE (Malta) Limited is controlled by VIE International Beteiligungsmanagement GmbH ("VINT"), which also controlled MMLC Holdings Malta Limited until the merger in November 2019.
 VINT does not produce consolidated financial statements.
 The ultimate parent of the Company is Flughafen Wien AG, whose registered office is Postfach 1, A-1300 Wien-Flughafen.
 Flughafen Wien AG's consolidated share in the Company amounts to 48.44%.